Wellcome Library, London

 Harold Ackroyd was educated at Gonville and Caius College, Cambridge, and Guys Hospital, London gaining an MD in 1910.

-Granted a British Medical Association scholarship at Downing Research Laboratory, Cambridge, he moved to Royston, living at “Brooklands”, Kneesworth Street with his wife Mabel and his three children.
+Granted a British Medical Association scholarship at Downing Research Laboratory, Cambridge, he moved to Royston, living at “Brooklands”, Kneesworth Street with his wife Mabel and their three children.

-He was awarded the Military Cross for his actions during the Battle of the Somme and was allowed home to rest and recover from the effects of working under such pressure.
+He was awarded the Military Cross for his actions during the Battle of the Somme.
+He was allowed home to rest and recover from the effects of working under such pressure before returning to the the front line.

 Harold Ackroyd was shot in the head by a snipper whilst attending wounded soldiers.
 He died 11 August 1917 aged 40 and is buried in the Birr Cross Roads Cemetery, Belgium.